 With lab based oral fluid drug testing, an oral fluid or saliva specimen is collected and sent to the laboratory for screening and confirmation testing.
 The procedure at the lab is similar to urine drug testing.
 Oral fluid drug testing is sometimes referred to as saliva drug testing.

-Oral fluid drug testing has gained popularity due in large part to it being perceived as less invasive and a perception that it less expensive.
+Oral fluid drug testing has gained popularity due in large part to it being perceived as less invasive and a perception that it is less expensive.
 The oral fluid drug test captures oral fluid with a device that appears to be a sponge on a stick.
 The donor inserts the oral fluid collection device into the mouth to collect the oral fluid.
 Most devices will take at least two minutes for the collection pad (sponge) to collect a sufficient amount of oral fluid.

-As of the spring of 2016, oral fluid drug testing remains prohibited for DOT drug testing but for many years it has been allowed for non-DOT drug testing.
-The oral fluid drug test is marketed as a product that may be used by the employer to collect the specimen at the employer place of business.
+As of the fall of 2021, oral fluid drug testing remains prohibited for DOT drug testing but for many years it has been allowed for non-DOT drug testing.
+The oral fluid drug test is marketed as a product that may be used by the employer to collect the specimen at the employer’s place of business.
 Often employers engage mobile collectors to come to the business and collect specimens from multiple employees at one time.
-While some mobile collectors will do oral fluid collection, neither LabCorp nor Quest Diagnostics offer oral fluid drug test specimen collection at their Patient Service Center (PSC) collection sites.
+While some mobile collectors will do an oral fluid collection, neither LabCorp nor Quest Diagnostics offer oral fluid drug test specimen collection at their Patient Service Center (PSC) collection sites.
 Most third party collection sites are also not offering oral fluid drug test collections at this time.
 An employer using a specific collection site on a regular basis may request that a collection site stock oral fluid collection devices and perform oral fluid collections.

 One of the major differences between oral fluid drug testing and urine drug testing is the detection time.
 The detection time is different for each drug tested.
 The notable difference is that the detection time is shorter for oral fluid drug testing and recent drug use is more likely to be detected with oral fluid drug testing.
 The window of detection for oral fluid drug testing is from several hours after use to two days.
 The narrow but immediate detection window makes oral fluid drug testing a natural choice for reasonable suspicion testing and for post-accident testing.

-This laboratory has their own collection device called the Oral-Eze collector.
+This laboratory has its own collection device called the Oral-Eze collector.
 This is a patented oral fluid collection system with built-in indicator window that turns indicating that there is an adequate sample collected for drug testing.
 Quest Diagnostics provides this device with orders for oral fluid drug testing laboratory accounts.
 The drug panels currently available from Quest Diagnostics are:

 This lab uses a collection device called Quantisal which has as a unique “volume adequacy indicator” that ensures enough specimen for screening, confirmation and repeat testing.
 LabCorp offers some additional panel options for oral fluid drug testing including: